-All of these costs may be achievable for your business, however, you also need to consider your own States regulatory guidelines for operating a recovery still.
+All of these costs may be achievable for your business, however, you also need to consider your own State's regulatory guidelines for operating a recovery still.

 Using it becomes the issue.

 A small recovery still with a 10 to 20-gallon capacity is exempt from most permits for onsite use only.
-They will have to know and understand the requirements of state, county, city and fire districts for their location.
+You will have to know and understand the requirements of state, county, city and fire districts for their location.
 That can be very cumbersome.

 With the current environmental climate the way it is, it makes more sense these days to use facilities that specialize in the solvent distillation process, have already gone through all the bureaucratic red tape and are experts in transporting and disposing of your waste.
 It’s not just a good financial decision, it is a good business decision.